 Beginning with this post I will review the topic of good works from the opposite perspective, that is, from the believer’s perspective.
 I will do this first of all by looking at how believers’ practiced good works in the Pentateuch, the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers and Deuteronomy, and then by reviewing the biblical teaching about good works in the Pentateuch.
 Following the Pentateuch, I will do the same with the following biblical sections: Old Testament historical books, wisdom literature and poetry, major prophets, minor prophets, the gospels, Acts, Paul’s epistles, Pastoral epistles, and Revelation.

 There are many examples of believers doing good works in the Pentateuch.
-Below is an incomplete list of them with their biblical reference.
+Below is an extended, but still incomplete, list of them with their biblical references.
 This list is a lot of material.
 After all, it covers believers doing good works from just after the fall to just before the Israelites enter the Promise Land.
-But as we make our way through it we will see some patterns about good works begin to emerge, patterns that will become clearer in the rest of the Bible.
+But as we make our way through it we will see some patterns begin to emerge about good works, patterns that will become clearer in the rest of the Bible.

 Examples of believers practicing good works in the Pentateuch